apache/shenyu/script/upgrade-guide.md

 # About Upgrade

-> the file `*-upgrade-*.sql` works for MySQL and PostgreSQL at the same time.so can not use the "`" syntax.
+> the file `*-upgrade-*.sql` works for MySQL and PostgreSQL at the same time.
+So can not use the "`" syntax.

 ## To Shenyu Users